 Plans are in place for Synthetix to integrate Layer 2 scaling solutions on the network by working with Optimistic Ethereum, an independent layer 2 technology provider.

 Synthetix has also launched Castor, an L2 platform, showing promising results since its integration in January 2021.

 What Problems Does Synthetix Solve?

-One of the main issues that Synthetix aims to solve is that it enables users to get exposure to assets that they typically cannot access.
+One of the main issues that Synthetix aims to solve is that it enables users to get exposure to assets they typically cannot access.

-Another issue that Synthetix aims to solve is slippage and liquidity, which are relatively common problems amongst decentralized exchanges.
+Another issue that Synthetix aims to solve is slippage and liquidity, which are relatively common problems amongst decentralised exchanges.
 Synthetix does not experience slippage and liquidity issues because no counterparties are needed to facilitate trade between Synths on the platform.

 Why Are Crypto Synthetic Assets Vital?

 There are massive implications for the traditional finance industry when considering the impact of cryptocurrency-collateralised synthetic currency models.